DIY Natural Home Cleaning

 Natural surfactants are designed to clean and require no chemical reactions to work.
 They cut through dirt and grease like a hot knife through butter and are gentle, fully biodegradable and eco-friendly.
 Before working with surfactants, I do recommend that you read A Beginner's Guide to Surfactants as this gives a good background to anyone unfamiliar with them.

-The surfactants we have access to in SA are the glucosides (decyl-, coco- and lauryl-) and because of their chemistry structure, they unfortunately can’t be thickened with salt like castile soap or sodium lauryl sulfate.
-So if you want to thicken any of your surfactant products, use xanthan gum gel (see recipe here).
+The surfactants we have access to in SA are the glucosides (decyl-, coco- and lauryl-), betaines and sodium lauroyl sarcosinate.
+Because of their chemistry structure, the glucosides unfortunately can't be thickened with salt like anionic surfactants.
+So if you want to thicken any of your glucoside-based surfactant products, use xanthan gum gel (see recipe here).
+Sodium lauroyl sarcosinate is an anionic surfactant and therefore can be thickened with salt.
+It interestingly also thickens up at pH 5.
+So using this surfactant in your formula will cut out the need for xanthan gum.

 We love the cleansing power of lemon, orange, lemongrass and rosemary essential oils, so adding these to your cleaning formula will help boost it and provide a pleasant scent.
 You can also add abrasive cleaners such as baking soda or borax if you need to get rid of some tough dirt.